cu-numpde/fall22-community-jnclement/proposal.md

 encountered a problem.

 - [x] I have installed the software <-- on my desktop in WSL
-- [ ] I have run at least one example <--- Something is wrong with my environment - still debugging (maybe a WSL issue)
+- [x] I have run at least one example <--- Updated
 - [ ] I have run the test suite
 - [ ] The test suite passes